matteocrippa/mposjs/README.md

 - Node.js;
 - Nginx with already working host on port 80;
 - CouchDB;
+- Nodemon;
-- Nodejs modules;
+- Nodejs needed modules for mposjs;

-Then you can start installing litecoind
+Then you can start installing [litecoind](https://github.com/litecoin-project/litecoin):

 `sudo install-litecoind`